miniwinwm/miniwinwm/README.md

 All the development environments used to build MiniWin are being updated to the latest version.
 This is causing some of the projects for some of the builds to break temporarily.
 A spreadsheet of progress and what works and what doesn't can be found under the docs folder.
 Here's a summary:
 <ul>
 <li> Renesas RX both compilers - completed
-<li> STM32 - build warnings in CubeIDE library dealt with - completed
+<li> STM32 both processors - completed
-<li> NXP - no problems, completed
+<li> NXP - completed
-<li> PIC32 - FreeRTOS projects no longer build, otherwise completed
+<li> PIC32 both processors - FreeRTOS projects no longer build, otherwise completed
-<li> ESP32 - multiple problems resolved, completed
+<li> ESP32 - completed
-<li> Windows simulator cl - mostly completed
+<li> Windows simulator cl - completed
-<li> Arduino - no problems, completed
+<li> Arduino - completed
 <li> Atmel - not started
-<li> Linux GCC/clang - mostly completed
+<li> Linux GCC/clang - completed
-<li> Windows GCC/clang - mostly completed
+<li> Windows GCC/clang - GCC completed, some problems remain with clang
-<li> Pi Zero - not started
+<li> Pi Zero - completed
-<li> Pi Pico - not started
+<li> Pi Pico - completed
 <li>Tools - mostly completed, not building for clang under MSYS2, see below
 </ul>
 <H2>Assistance Required</H2>
-The tools (bitmap converters, code generator) are programmed in C++ and do not build with the latest clang running under MSYS2 on Windows 10.
+The tools (bitmap converters, code generator) and camera interface code using OpenCV are programmed in C++ and do not build with the latest clang running under MSYS2 on Windows 10.
 They do build for clang on Linux.
 If you have any expertise of compiling C++ using clang under MSYS2 on Windows and can look at the problem I would welcome your help.
 <H2>Who is MiniWin for?</H2>
 <ul>
 <li>Open source projects that need a quick-start user interface